ekiefl/ekiefl.github.io/_posts/psim/2020-04-24-psim-theory.md

 \notag
 $$

-Putting it all together, we have our equations for the elastic and instantaneous ball-ball collision in the specific case where one ball is stationary:
+Putting it all together, we have our equations for the elastic, instantaneous, and frictionless ball-ball collision in the specific case where one ball is stationary:

 <div class="extra-info" markdown="1">
-<span class="extra-info-header">Elastic & instantaneous ball-ball collision (**stationary case**)</span>
+<span class="extra-info-header">Elastic, instantaneous, frictionless ball-ball collision (**stationary case**)</span>

 Displacement: